 to invest resources into making your army stronger.
 That's when you start building upgrades for units and applying them.
 I know it might sound complicated, but by the time you face the need for those upgrades, it will be clear to you.

 In the original TT games we didn't have to collect resources.
 Will we have to do that in TT2?

 Yes.
-While the absence of resources in TT1 was fun, we feel adding resources will add more depth and strategy to the game.
-We will try to make resources mining/management as simple and intuitive as possible not to over-complicate the game.
+While the absence of resources in TT1 was fun, we feel adding resources adds more depth and strategy to the game.
+We tried to make resources mining/management as simple and intuitive as possible not to

 Does this mean we have to worry about feeding our troops or doing other tedious things?